RakhithJK/BishopFox-sliver-wiki/Stagers.md

 ## Example

 Sliver implements staging by reusing the profiles feature.
-Profiles are sorts of implant blueprints that define a configuration to be reused by the `profile generate` command.
+Profiles are sorts of implant blueprints that define a configuration to be reused by the `profiles new` command.
 The following command creates a new profile that we will use for our staging listener:

 ```
-sliver > profile new --mtls 192.168.122.1 --skip-symbols --format shellcode win-shellcode
+sliver > profiles new --mtls 192.168.122.1 --skip-symbols --format shellcode win-shellcode

 [*] Saved new profile win-shellcode